 Professor Jeremy Black has been Established Chair in History at the University of Exeter since 1996.
 He is a prolific author, writing on a wide range of topics, including maps and history, why wars happen, history of the British Isles, and rethinking military history.

 For us as alumni and ex-staff, probably his most interesting book is City on the Hill: A Life of the University of Exeter, which was published in 2015 to mark the university’s diamond jubilee (60 years since it received its Royal Charter).
-Packed full of beautiful imagery, the author has also drawn on a range of sources, from archive material to personal recollections of staff and students, past and present.
+It is packed full of beautiful imagery.
+The author has also drawn on a range of sources, from archive material to personal recollections of staff and students, past and present.
 You can follow the book launch, and spot one or two of our members, at: https://www.exeter.ac.uk/diamondjubilee/ourhistory/book/.

 The programme is as follows: (but please note that access to the Upper Lounge is only by the stairs)